T

 landmark

-The main square of Bogotá, surrounded by important buildings like the Primada Cathedral, the Palace of Justice, and the National Capitol.
-It's a central point for understanding Colombia's history and political landscape.
+The main square of Bogotá, surrounded by significant buildings like the Primada Cathedral, the Palace of Justice, and the National Capitol.
+It's a hub of activity and a great spot to observe daily life and historical architecture.

 3. Afternoon